- Identify poets whose poetic voices speak to them

 - Select one of these poets and his or her poem to consider more deeply

 - Provide verbal explanation or evidence about why they have chosen this poem and poet to their peers

+- Copies of the six poems for the 2017 Dear Poet project.
 Each of these poems is available on Poets.org, the site of the Academy of American Poets.
 You can print them out prior to the lesson or have your students find them on the website.

-Whole Class Warm-up: The Idea of Voice
+Whole Class Warm-Up: The Idea of Voice

-Step 1: Ask your students to write some quick associations they have with the word “voice” in their journals or on a sheet of paper.
+Step 1: Ask students to write some quick associations they have with the word "voice" in their journals or on a sheet of paper.

 Step 2: Ask students to turn and talk to a neighbor about their associations.

-Step 4: Have them turn to their neighbors and repeat the sounds they just practiced.
-While listening, their neighbor should describe the sound in writing in his journal and then tell the “voicer” what he heard.
-Make sure the students start first with the characteristics of the sounds, and then go into their interpretations of what they think the sounds meant, based on what they heard.
+Step 4: Have students turn to their neighbors and repeat the sounds they just practiced.
+While listening, their neighbor should describe the sound in writing in his journal and then tell the "voicer" what he heard.
+Make sure students start first with the characteristics of the sounds, and then go into their interpretations of what they think the sounds meant, based on what they heard.